KaziShahHamza/RecipeBook-JavaFX/README.md

 - Recipes are filterable by category, budget, and difficulty.
 - Images and database must exist on the new PC.

 ---

-## 📸 Screenshot

-_Include screenshots of the Dashboard, Recipe Cards, and Details Page here._

----